AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/is-api/http-ref/image-serving-api-ref/c-http-protocol-reference/c-command-reference/r-req/r-map-req.md

 `req=...,json [&handler = reqHandler ]`

-`<reqHandler>` is the name of the JS handler that is present in the JSONP response.
+The `<reqHandler>` is the name of the JS handler that is present in the JSONP response.
 Only a-z, A-Z, and 0-9 characters are allowed.
 Optional.
-Default is `s7jsonResponse`.
+The default is `s7jsonResponse`.

 See [Image Maps](../../../../../../is-api/http-ref/image-serving-api-ref/c-http-protocol-reference/c-syntax-and-features/r-image-maps.md#reference-ff7d1bac2a064104b0c508a81316fdab).